ashomah/Madrid-Pollution/Madrid-Pollution_Report.md

 test.sample <- pollution_daily_h[-train.index,]
 ```

-The **Train Sample has 1754 rows** and the **Test Sample has 438 rows**.
+The Train set has 1754 rows and the Test set has 438 rows.

-We want to define a *multilinear regression model* in order to explain NO2 with the rest of the variables.
-By definition, temp\_min and temp\_max are correlated with temp\_avg, so we remove them.We use the variable *temp\_gap* to measure their influence on the model.
+`temp_min` and `temp_max` are removed as correlated by definition with `temp_avg`.
+But the variable `temp_gap` is created to measure their influence on the model.

 ``` r
 multi_model_NO2<-lm(NO2~.-month-week-date-temp_min-temp_max, data=train.sample)